rlankhorst/zip-recipes/src/README.md

 = 4.4.2.1 =
 Updating will make Google happier (and therefore you as well) and it will work better with 4.4 + some bug fixes

+= 4.5.2.4 =
+Updating will give you better support for WP 4.5, PHP 7 and bug fixes

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==